JuliaStats/MixedModels.jl/docs/src/constructors.md

 ## Fitting generalized linear mixed models

-To create a GLMM representation the distribution family for the response, and possibly the link function, must be specified.
+To create a GLMM representation, the distribution family for the response, and possibly the link function, must be specified.

 ```@example Main
 verbagg = MixedModels.dataset(:verbagg)